RSpec in the News

 Astronomy Technology Today publishes an article by an enthusiastic user of the RSpec software

-At the NEAF astronomy conference this Spring, we had a drawing at the RSpec booth for a giveaway of a Star Analyser and a copy of the RSpec software.
+At the NEAF astronomy conference, we had a drawing at the RSpec booth for a giveaway of a Star Analyser and a copy of the RSpec software.
 We were excited that the winner was Benjamin Palmer.
 Benjamin lives near the NEAF conference site in New York State.
 He’s passionate about astronomy.
 And, although he’s only 16 years old, he’s already quite well-informed on astronomical topics.
 We really enjoyed meeting and chatting with him.
 His excitement is contagious.

 Benjamin enthusiastically says, “I can’t wait to undertake my newest research project, ‘A Spectroscopic Study of Alpha Cygni Variables’ using RSpec and my new Star Analyser grating.”
 We’ve exchanged several emails with him since the NEAF conference and we’re happy to say that Ben remains very excited about his plans for the upcoming summer observing season.
 Congratulations, Benjamin!
 We look forward to hearing more about your spectroscopic adventures!
 We predict a bright future for Ben!
 He’s shown in the photo with his 4.5 EQ reflector.